gammapy/gammapy/docs/tutorials/npred/predicted_counts.rst

 Images for the predicted background counts in this region in the Gammapy case (left) and Fermi Science Tools gtmodel case (center) are shown below, based on the differential flux contribution of the Fermi diffuse model gll_iem_v05_rev1.fit.
-The image on the right shows the ratio.
+The image on the right shows the ratio. **Note that the colorbar scale applies only to the ratio image.**

 .. plot:: tutorials/npred/npred_convolved.py
 	:include-source: